 The complexity of Tara evolved into 21 variations which were based on the 21 verses taken from the “Praises of the 21 Taras”.
 However, disagreement exists between Tibetan Buddhist schools with matching each praise to each variation of Tara.
 Unfortunately, there is a difference of opinion but the Tara meanings are generally quite similar.

 In fact, Tara represents an entire class of deities.
 Indeed, the 21 Taras protect devotees from the eight and also 16 fears.
 Additionally, 21 Taras allow followers to broadly address internal weaknesses hourly or daily according to their predisposition.
 Accordingly, the 21 Taras display various depictions including wrathful, semi-wrathful and peaceful.

 The most popular form of the 21 taras is “Green Tara” or Khadiravaṇi.
 The color green reflects her attributes of speed and agility.
 Additionally, Green Tara is a forest goddess who resides in her pure land called Mt Potala.
 Mt Potala is a lush evergreen paradise with waterfalls, birds, flowers and trees.

 Symbolism of Green Tara Statues

 Quickness of movement is an attribute of Green Tara and she is always ready to spring to action and relieve suffering.
-As a result, seated Green Tara images show her right leg extended and the left leg pulled in to reflect meditative contemplation.
+As a result, seated Green Tara statue Nepal shows her right leg extended and the left leg pulled in to reflect meditative contemplation.

-Green Tara statues display the Abhaya mudra with the left hand, in contrast to other Buddhas who use the right hand with fingers straight up and palm flat.
-Additionally, our Green Tara images depict her using “gift giving” Varada mudra with the right hand.
+Furthermore, Green Tara statues display the Abhaya mudra with the left hand, in contrast to other Buddhas who use the right hand with fingers straight up and palm flat.
+Additionally, our Green Tara statues depict her using “gift giving” Varada mudra with the right hand.

 Green Tara Statue